Convert Joules per Kilogram-Kelvin to Kilojoules per Kilogram-Kelvin

 When do you need to convert between Joules per Kilogram-Kelvin and Kilojoules per Kilogram-Kelvin?

-A metric specific-heat unit equal to 1,000 J/(kg·K).
+A metric specific-heat unit equal to exactly 1,000 J/(kg·K).
 Joule per Kilogram-Kelvin and Kilojoule per Kilogram-Kelvin are both specific heat units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.